Susan Collier: Early life

 Collier was born on 12 October 1938 in Manchester.
-She was the daughter of actress Patience Collier and campaigning pharmacologist Harry Collier.
+She was the daughter of actress Patience Collier and campaigning pharmacologist Henry Oswald Jackson "Harry" Collier.
 She had two siblings; a sister Sarah and a brother Joe.
 Collier became interested in poetry because of her father, as well as an interest in natural forms such as wildlife.
 She had the importance of hard work and creative thought instilled in her from an early age.
 Both parents painted pictures of flowers which excited Collier, and they brought her drawer-lining paper and powder paints to practise her skill.
 She was taken on walks by her father which garnered an interest in nature, and taught her to concentrate on butterflies wings.
 Collier left school with three O Level qualifications at the age of 15 and attended catering college.
 She did not attend art school and therefore was not formally trained in the field.
-Collier moved to London when she was 18, and worked part-time as an theatrical dresser.
+Collier moved to London when she was 18, and worked part-time as a theatrical dresser.